 Enforcement Stage 2

-If the debtor refuses either to make any payment or to enter into an acceptable instalment arrangement covered by a controlled goods agreement, then the matter moves to Enforcement Stage 2.
+If the debtor refuses either to make any payment or to enter into an acceptable instalment arrangement covered by a controlled goods agreement at Enforcement Stage 1, then the matter can move to Enforcement Stage 2.

-If a payment arrangement, with a signed controlled goods agreement, is subsequently broken, the EA will re-attend the property either under Enforcement Stage 2 or the Sales or Disposal Stage, depending upon the circumstances so far.
+If a payment arrangement, with a signed controlled goods agreement, is subsequently breached, the EA will re-attend the property under Enforcement Stage 2 and may escalate escalate to the Sales or Disposal Stage, depending upon the circumstances so far.

 Sale or Disposal Stage